illy-olga/Tools-CTI-OSINT/Domains/DomainsTools.md

 # Domains

+Tools to analyze domains, their subdomains, DNS records, and WHOIS data to gather insights about online resources.

 | Name            | URL Tool                         | Supported Types                        |
 |-----------------|----------------------------------|----------------------------------------|
 | Whois           | [who.is](https://who.is/)       | Domain registration info               |